google/material-design-lite/src/menu/README.md

   <button>Pause</button>
 </ul>
 ```
 &nbsp;3.
-Add one or more MDL-specific CSS classes, separated by spaces, to the unordered list and the buttons using the HTML `class` attribute.
+Add one or more MDL classes, separated by spaces, to the unordered list and the buttons using the `class` attribute.
 ```html
 <ul class="wsk-dropdown-menu">
   <button class="wsk-item">Continue</button>